PixlRush/CSC290-Blog/blog3.md

 > During Lecture 3, numerous logical fallacies of informal reasoning were introduced.
 Find a news article, blog, or scientific paper (the more recent and prestigious the source the better) that commits (in your opinion) at least one logical fallacy that invalidates their argument.

 What if you could harness the power of technology to transform education forever?
 How can it be done?
-Tophat argues that technology is a tool to enhance learning to bring it to an entire new tier of effectiveness.
+Tophat argues that technology is a tool to enhance learning to elevate it to a new tier of effectiveness.
 They argue that educators do more than *"simply ‘tolerate’ it"*.

 Tophat makes some amazing points in their article.
 It makes such an argument for the accessibility technology grants; however, they are simply not the company to make that argument.
 They have a very strong argument as shown below: